muratk5n/thirdwave/en/2019/05/energstats.md

 <a name='primcountry'/>

-### Per Country Energy Consumption
+### Energy Consumption Per Country

-Units are Gigawatts (not GWh or TWh, indicating the necessary power input required at each instant to keep a country supplied)
+For 2021.
+Units are Gigawatts (not GWh or TWh, shows the necessary power input required at each instant).

 ```python
 import pandas as pd